Five Time Entrepreneur. WIRED Top 100 Innovator. BRITS and BAFTA Winning Music & Media Executive. Professional Soccer Player. Proud Mama.

 To better understand what I do, it’s important to get a grasp on what venture development is.

 Through venture development, entrepreneurs collaborate with large corporations to co-create new solutions through collaborative innovation.
-These collaborations benefit both sides, allowing corporates to enter new markets, and for startups, they are able to develop their products and then scale.
+These collaborations benefit both sides, allowing corporates to enter new markets while startups are able to develop their products and then scale.

 Entrepreneurs provide a unique vision and when combined with the resources and deep domain expertise of large corporations, unique opportunities arise — the type of opportunities that can lead to great success for everyone involved.